Rando Gr34 Kermouster Lezardrieux 21Rando Gr34 Kermouster Lezardrieux 21

 In the heart of the Pink Granite Coast

-Follow the customs path: head for Ploumanac’h!
-Here, you can admire the rocks sculpted by erosion into often surprising shapes.
-Continuing along the GR®34, you’ll come to Trégastel, where you’ll findIle Renote, a small island surrounded by superb pink rocks, offering a breathtaking view of the coast and the Seven Islands archipelago.
-Passing through the Landrellec peninsula and then Ile Grande, you then reach Trébeurden where you will find impressive pink granite formations such as Castel, a granite chaos facing Ile Milliau.
-Then passing the Pointe de Bihit and its steep path, the view opens out over the Bay of Lannion and the mouth of the Léguer.
+Follow the customs path to Ploumanac’h!
+Here, you can admire the often surprising shapes of the rocks sculpted by erosion.
+Continuing along the GR®34, you’ll come to Trégastel, where you’ll find Ile Renote, a small island surrounded by superb pink rocks, offering a breathtaking view of the coast and the Seven Islands archipelago.
+Passing through the Landrellec peninsula and Ile Grande, you then reach Trébeurden, where you will find impressive pink granite formations such as Castel, a granite chaos facing Ile Milliau.
+As you pass the Pointe de Bihit and its steep path, the view opens out over the Bay of Lannion and the mouth of the Léguer.

-All the info on this hike:
+For more information on this hike:

 🥾 Distance: Approximately 71 km spread over 4 days

-⛰ Difference in altitude: Significant | numerous reliefs between Ploumanac’h, Trégastel and Trébeurden
+⛰ Difference in altitude: Significant, with many hilly stretches between Ploumanac’h, Trégastel and Trébeurden.

-👀 Difficulty: Difficult | significant difference in altitude, steep path in places
+👀 Difficulty: Difficult | substantial difference in altitude, steep path in places

 🕦 Duration: 6h to 8h walk on average